dainelli98/video-caption/README.md

     {
       "sen_id": 1,
       "video_id": "video0",
-      "caption": "A person is drawing a picture."
+      "caption": "A person is painting."
     }
     ...
   ]